pricees/pricees.github.com/_posts/2014-03-28-my-big-dumb-security-groups-pt2-the-example.md

     $

 __Awesome!!__ SSH (22) is open, but HTTP (80) timed out.
 How about the outbound?
-At least point I suggest you restart your app.
+At this point I suggest you restart your app.
 This will expose any ports inbound or outbound that need to be opened.
 If your app doesn't start, SSH into the box and debug the issue.
 Did you forget a port or service?
 Check configs, initializers, etc.